keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

     )

 .. note::
-    A similar example for :class:`NamedTupleValidator` would be almost identical to the :class:`DataclassValidator` example directly above, and is left as an exercise for the reader.
+    A similar example for :class:`NamedTupleValidator` would be nearly identical to the :class:`DataclassValidator` example directly above.
+As such, it's left as an exercise for the reader.

 Supported Typehints
 -------------------